 Setting up a pricing table for your membership site is an efficient way to highlight each subscription plan’s features and make it easy for potential customers to compare the available options.

-A well thought membership pricing table can positively affect your site conversion rate.
+\keep in mind that a well thought membership pricing table can positively affect your site conversion rate.

 Below we’ll go into the steps required to create a pricing table that shows each subscription plan options for your site.